• Wilderness Survival Craft

-Join us for up to five wonderful camp weeks in 2022 at our privately rented, eighty-acre Hans Jensen Group Camp, off East Lake Sammamish Parkway in Issaquah.
+Join us for up to five wonderful camp weeks at Lake Sammamish State Park in Issaquah.
 Camps are lead by our professionally-trained instructors within a hallmark 6-1 student-teacher ratio that’s critical for safe and profound outdoor experiences.

 8:30-9:00 Check-Ins & Morning Care (gate opens at 8:30)